Welcome to the ACO Program Home Page

-Algorithms, Combinatorics and Optimization
+Algorithms, Combinatorics, and Optimization Program

-at Carnegie Mellon University.
+Carnegie Mellon University

-Carnegie Mellon University has taken the initiative of offering an interdisciplinary Ph.D program in Algorithms, Combinatorics and Optimization.
-It is administered jointly by the Tepper School of Business (Operations Research group), the Computer Science Department (Algorithms and Complexity group) and the Department of Mathematical Sciences (Discrete Mathematics group).
+Carnegie Mellon University has taken the initiative of offering an interdisciplinary Ph.D program in Algorithms, Combinatorics, and Optimization.
+It is administered jointly by the Tepper School of Business (Operations Research group), the Computer Science Department (Algorithms and Complexity group), and the Department of Mathematical Sciences (Discrete Mathematics group).

 More About the Program Admission/Application Information